 In key stage 3, students further develop their understanding of the concepts delivered in primary.
-Students use the software built into 'Purple Mash' software to strengthen their knowledge of coding and algorithms.
+Students use a range of software as well as 'unplugged' activities to strengthen their knowledge of coding and algorithms.
 Students also begin to apply their understanding of Microsoft software in other areas of the curriculum to support their learning.
 Students continue to develop their understanding of staying safe online including social media and video games.